French Enlightenment: History

-The Encyclopédie, edited by Denis Diderot and Jean le Rond d'Alembert and published in 28 volumes between 1751 and 1772, was one of the most important projects of the French Enlightenment.
+The "Encyclopédie," edited by Denis Diderot and Jean le Rond d'Alembert and published in 28 volumes between 1751 and 1772, was one of the most important projects of the French Enlightenment.
+The goal of the "Encyclopédie" was to educate and improve society in France through science, political theory, rationalism, and skepticism about religion and the nature of good.
+However, the "Encyclopédie" was criticized and censored by the Ancien Regime of France because it challenged their direct rule and the Catholic religion.

 The Calas affair was a pivotal case in the French Enlightenment.
 In 1762, Jean Calas, a Protestant merchant from Toulouse, was wrongfully executed after being accused of murdering his son to prevent his conversion to Catholicism.
 This case drew the attention of Voltaire, who launched a campaign to clear Calas' name.
-In 1763, Voltaire wrote Treatise on Tolerance, highlighting the danger of religious fanaticism.
+In 1763, Voltaire wrote "Treatise on Tolerance," highlighting the danger of religious fanaticism.
 In 1765, after sustained pressure, Calas was officially exonerated.

+Key Figures

+The French Enlightenment was led by a group of intellectuals known as philosophers.
+These philosophers published works that brought about social reform.